Things to do and what to see at Meteora

 Thursday (Day 2)

-Join a 4-hour morning tour the Meteora half-day morning tour and visit (between 09:00 and 13:00) three monasteries (Great Meteoro, Agios Nikolaos and Roussanou) to enjoy captivating vies and to learn about the history and the legends of the monuments!
+Join a 4-hour morning tour the Meteora half-day morning tour to visit (between 09:00 and 13:00) three monasteries (Great Meteoro, Agios Nikolaos and Roussanou) to enjoy captivating vies and to learn about the history and the legends of the monuments!
 In the afternoon you may visit the Natural History Museum of Meteora, located in the town of Kalampaka where you will be able to learn about wildlife and the flora of this place.

 Late evening, take the public bus or walk from Kalampaka (15 to 20 min.) to have dinner in the picturesque village of Kastraki.
 The village is located only a kilometer away from the town of Kalampaka so you could easily walk back.
 Greece, generally speaking, is a very safe country that you’ll see kids during summer playing outside till midnight!
 So, feel safe at Meteora to walk freely without fear, even very late at night.